 Return the pumps to 1 for normal operation.

 Check the reservoir level on a regular basis.
-If the coolant circuit lines at the back of the pump have bubbles running through them, please refill the reservoir at the back and flush the bubbles using the above procedure.
-The GIF below shows what it may look like when the coolant circuit is lacking coolant.
+If the coolant level in the reservoir drops to half-full or below, refill the reservoir.
+If the coolant circuit lines have bubbles running through them, refill the reservoir at the back and flush the bubbles using the above procedure.
+The animation below shows what it may look like when the coolant circuit is lacking coolant.